 - Fat Soluble Vitamins A, D & E

 When I say “cooked properly,” it simply means that the egg is cooked through and a medium temperature, and not burned or browned.

 If you’re not currently eating the yolks and are still concerned with the myths out there about eggs, then start adding the yolk in slowly and see how things go.
 They’re great for satiating hunger and regulating blood sugar levels as well as what’s already been discussed.
-You’ll find egg options spread out throughout your meal plans and used for various meals and snacks.
 I’ve had clients in my private nutritional practice who have had their cholesterol drop once adding whole eggs back into their diets.